aws-solutions-library-samples/guidance-for-similarity-search-based-retrieval-augmented-generation-on-aws/README.md

 8. [Authors](#authors)

 ## Overview

-Amazon DocumentDB provides native vector search capability to perform similarity search.
-In this guidance, we provide a step-by-step guide with all the building blocks for creating an enterprise ready RAG application such as a question answering(Q&A) system.
-We use a combination of different AWS services including [Amazon Bedrock](https://aws.amazon.com/bedrock/), an easy way to build and scale generative AI applications with foundation models.
-We use [Titan Text](https://aws.amazon.com/bedrock/titan/) for text embeddings and [Anthropic's Claude on Amazon Bedrock](https://aws.amazon.com/bedrock/claude/) as our LLM and Amazon DocumentDB as our vector database.
-We also demonstrate integration with open-source frameworks such as LlamaIndex for interfacing with all the components.
+Amazon DocumentDB offers native vector search capabilities, enabling you to perform similarity searches with ease.
+In this guidance, we provide a step-by-step walkthrough that covers all the essential building blocks required to create an enterprise-ready Retrieval Augmented Generation (RAG) application, such as a question-answering (Q&A) system.
+Our approach leverages a combination of various AWS services, including [Amazon Bedrock](https://aws.amazon.com/bedrock/), an easy way to build and scale generative AI applications with foundation models.
+We utilize [Titan Text](https://aws.amazon.com/bedrock/titan/) for text embeddings and [Anthropic's Claude ](https://aws.amazon.com/bedrock/claude/) on Amazon Bedrock as our Large Language Model (LLM), while [Amazon DocumentDB (with MongoDB compatibility)](https://aws.amazon.com/documentdb/) serves as our vector database.
+Additionally, we demonstrate the integration with open-source RAG framework like [LlamaIndex](https://www.llamaindex.ai/), facilitating seamless interfacing with all the components involved.

 ### Architecture

-This architecture diagram shows how to handle user queries to provide domain-specific responses effectively.
-It enhances a Foundation Model on Amazon Bedrock using a RAG approach, leveraging Amazon DocumentDB vector search and LlamaIndex to retrieve relevant data.
+The  architecture diagram outlines an approach to effectively handle user queries and provide responses.
+It uses a foundation model available on Amazon Bedrock by employing a Retrieval Augmented Generation (RAG) technique.
+This approach leverages the vector search capabilities of Amazon DocumentDB and the LlamaIndex framework to retrieve relevant data, thereby enhancing the model's ability to generate contextually appropriate responses.

 ![Architecture](assets/Arch.PNG)

 ### How It Works

-The application follows these steps to provide responses to your questions:
+The Q&A application follows these steps to provide responses to your questions:

 1. The new external data, which lies outside of the LLM's original training data, can come from various sources such as APIs, databases, or document repositories.
 2. Data preprocessing to remove inconsistencies and errors, splitting large documents into manageable sections, and chunking the text into smaller, coherent chunks for easier processing.